newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/form-business-entity-foreign.md

 ---
-urlSlug: form-business-entity-foreign
+urlSlug: authorize-business-entity-foreign
 filename: form-business-entity-foreign
-name: Form Your Business Entity
+name: Authorize Your Business Entity
 id: form-business-entity-foreign
 callToActionLink: https://www.njportal.com/DOR/BusinessFormation/CompanyInformation/BusinessName
-callToActionText: Form My Business
+callToActionText: Authorize My Business
 required: true
 issuingAgency: New Jersey Department of Treasury's Division of Revenue and Enterprise Services
 ---
-You must register your business name and form your `legal structure|legal-structure-learn-more` with the State.
+You must register your business name and authorize your `legal structure|legal-structure-learn-more` with the State.

 - - -